 Getting a couple's therapy online is different in some ways from seeing a therapist in person.
 As you'll see, some of those differences can be an advantage to you and your marriage.

 Easier To Convince A Resistant Spouse

 Often, one partner or the other does not want to attend marriage counseling sessions.
-When that's the case, being able to have the counseling session online can help convince them to participate.
+When that's the case, having the counseling session online can help convince them to participate.
 After all, they don't even have to leave the house.
 If your marriage needs a mediator, getting help in whichever way you can get your spouse to cooperate is better than no help at all.

 Fits Into Your Schedule Better

 Most of us have full schedules.
 And fitting in anything extra, including marriage counseling, means we must take time away from other priorities.
 Arguably, taking care of your marriage should be a pretty high priority.
 But if you do need to find time in an overfilled schedule, online counseling takes away the time commuting to and from a counselor's office.